VickiShaw94/shannon-game/README.md

 that represent letters or spaces.
 The player must guess the letters of the phrase or word in successive order, with their number of guesses being recorded.

+As you guess the letters, do you notice a pattern in the number of guesses?

+GUI/desktop app to come.